ethereum/consensus-specs/specs/das/p2p-interface.md

-# Ethereum 2.0 Phase 1 -- Data Availability Sampling - Network specification
+# Ethereum 2.0 Data Availability Sampling Network specification

 **Notice**: This document is a work-in-progress for researchers and implementers.